agro23/ScrabbleScore/README.md

 * Take input from the user via a form on Index.cshtml.

+* Test the View Controller to make sure the View() Index works when passing its model from the form to the page.

 * Run the input from the user through the program logic with output to a Results.cshtml page.

+* Test the View Controller to make sure the View() Results works when passing its model from the form to the page.

 * Validate inputs by converting it all to upper case.